edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     constellation iam create aws --zone=eu-central-1a --prefix=constellTest --generate-config
     ```

-    This command creates the configuration file `constellation-conf.yaml` in your current directory.
-It then creates IAM configuration for the AWS zone `eu-central-1a` using the prefix `constellTest` for all named resources being created and fills the values into the configuration file.
+    This command creates IAM configuration for the AWS zone `eu-central-1a` using the prefix `constellTest` for all named resources being created.
+It also creates the configuration file `constellation-conf.yaml` in your current directory with the IAM values filled in.

     Constellation OS images are currently replicated to the following regions:
      * `eu-central-1`